-"Teachers shall not be required to teach more than 160 minutes without a lunch break, planning and development period, or an administrative period."
+"Teachers shall not be required to teach more than 160 minutes without a lunch break, planning and development period, or an administrative duty."

-In order to resolve this contract violation, Mr. Doe must be relieved of one of his four consecutive classes.
+In order to resolve this contract violation, Mr. Adams must be relieved of one of his four consecutive classes.

-Respectfully yours,
+Respectfully yours, Mary Lincoln BTU Building Representative